 It's a kind of cool way to figure out

-shortcuts to these stuff.
+shortcuts to different things.

 My only shortcut that I really remember from the